-Our programs are geared towards participants 5-19 years old and all content and themes are youth friendly and age appropriate.
+We have a full range of programs geared to children from 5 to 19 years of age and all content and themes are youth friendly and age appropriate.

 We believe that programs need to be fun as well as educational and we strive to make sure that everyone, no matter their role, is kept busy learning and is constantly involved.
-Because we keep our enrollment numbers reasonable and low, every participant has an enormous amount of material to prepare and learn.
+Because we keep our enrollment numbers reasonable and low, every participant has a considerable amount of material to prepare and learn.
 There truly ARE no small roles in our productions

 At BROADWAY NORTH, we believe that it is important to develop a well-rounded and educated musical theatre performer.

 We have structured our programs to teach NOT just the play, but also the elements that go into creating more multi-dimensional and credible characters.
 We will introduce the basics of singing technique, proper diction, expression and characterization so that your child can excel beyond their expectations.

 BROADWAY NORTH fosters greater self-assurance and confidence and helps participants to grow both personally and artistically.